U.S. companies are beating profit estimates at record rate

 That’s expected to be the highest quarterly profit growth since 2010 following the financial crisis.

-Also, earlier this week, Netflix Inc (NFLX.O) said slower production of TV shows and movies during the pandemic hurt subscriber growth in the first quarter, and its shares dropped sharply. read more
+Also, earlier this week, Netflix Inc said slower production of TV shows and movies during the pandemic hurt subscriber growth in the first quarter, and its shares dropped sharply.

 Despite some high-profile disappointments, “the momentum for corporate earnings looks positive,” Mark Haefele, chief investment officer global wealth management at UBS AG, wrote in a note this week.